splunk/observability-workshop/docs/apm/hotrod-trouble.md

 ---

-## 1. Deploy the Hot R.O.D. application into K3s
+## 1. Find a specific trace using time slots and/or tags

 To deploy the Hot R.O.D. application into K3s apply the deployment.